tgonet/tp/docs/UserGuide.md

 * The result is displayed in the app as a list.
 ![viewResult.png](images/viewResult.png)
 * The index refers to the index number shown in the displayer person list.

+### Add session: `addsession`

+Adds a session of the specified person from the address book.

+Format: `addsession INDEX d/DAY ti/TIME`

+* Leaves a session about the person at the specified `INDEX`.
+* A person can have any number of sessions (including 0).
+* The index refers to the index number shown in the displayer person list.

+Examples:
+* `addsession 1 d/Mon ti/3pm-5pm`
+* `addsession 1 d/Thurs ti/9:30AM-11:45AM`

 ### Clearing all entries : `clear`